jrmeyerhofer/LITA2017/Lesson_5/README.md

 # Lesson 5 - Calling APIs

-In this lesson we'll learn how to call APIs from a Google Apps Script and call the oaDOI API.
+In this lesson we'll learn how to call an API from a Google Apps Script and in particular call the oaDOI API.

 ## Lesson Steps